paul-nguyen-1/paul-nguyen-1/README.md

   </h1>
 </div>

 I'm a graduate student for Computer Science at University of Illinois Urbana-Champaign with a strong interest in web development, especially full stack with a focus on the front end.
-I love building clean, responsive interfaces and turning ideas into real, usable products.
+I love turning ideas into real, usable products.
 I'm always curious about new tools and frameworks and enjoy learning by doing.
-Creating things that are both functional and visually thoughtful is what drives me.
+Experimenting and creating meaningful things from the ground up is what fuels my passion.

 👨🏻‍💻 What i've been up to
 - SWE @ [NASA](https://www.nasa.gov/) [Spring 2025]